Leafy Greenwich on Connecticut’s Gold Coast dominates lists of the most liveable places in America.

 If you’re just visiting Greenwich you can arrange to have your books shipped, and the shop also offers a free gift-wrapping service.

-Children will of course be besotted by Diane’s Books, but there’s lots for grown-ups to love too, including visits by famous authors.
+Children will of course be besotted by Diane’s Books.
+But there’s lots for grown-ups to love too, including visits by famous authors.

 9. Greenwich Polo Club

-The field is in Connecticut’s pastoral countryside and is held as one of the world’s leading high-goal venues (one of only three of its kind in the United States).
+The field is in Connecticut’s green countryside and is held as one of the world’s leading high-goal venues (one of only three of its kind in the United States).
 The club is home to the White Birch polo team, which has dominated the sport for the last 25 years.

 10. Montgomery Pinetum

 There’s an ornamental lake, benches, picnic tables and grills that can be reserved.
+The Montgomery Pinetum is also home to the Greenwich Botanical Center.

-The Montgomery Pinetum is also home to the Greenwich Botanical Center, based at the lovely Horticulture Building with a greenhouse, kindling interest in horticulture through special events, classes, exhibitions and volunteer activities.
+This is based at the lovely Horticulture Building with a greenhouse, kindling interest in horticulture through special events, classes, exhibitions and volunteer activities.

 11. Neuberger Museum of Art

+The prestigious art museum for Purchase College is moments away across the state line.
 This is one of the largest university museums in the United States, set up in 1974 with a donation by the financier Roy Neuberger.

 The museum also holds a celebrated collection of African art, as well as sculpture by the likes of Yayoi Kusama, Henry Moore and Isamu Noguchi.